….will be super late today – sorry! 😦

 20 Tuesday Mar 2012

-Posted by Sara in ScrapBook, Techniques, Tuesday Techniques
+Posted in ScrapBook, Techniques, Tuesday Techniques

 We’re going to continue with the Finishing Touches series today and look at inking the edges of a project and adding background stamping.
 Both of these things will add depth to your work and, in my experience, are usually that last thing you add and then go, “Aha!
 That’s what it needed!”
 Nothing major, it’s subtle but packs a punch!